LLMs, coding agents, benchmarks grounding

 Grounded airplanes are airplanes that need to stay on the ground, not fly.

-Despite big claims floating around, it is LLMs all the way down, so there is good reason for skepticism.
+Despite big claims floating around, it is still LLMs all the way down, so there is good reason for skepticism.

 There is two parts of the perceived narrative, one is the companies themselves making ungrounded claims based on ungrounded benchmarks.
 And then there is user claims based on their specific usage profile.
+On the other hand there is general longstanding critical evaluation, and my own individual experience with coding bots.

 Benchmarks are good to have but they are usually far from providing a complete picture.
 I summarize this to myself as “the smarter the thing to be evaluated, the harder the evaluation”.
 This is to say, any such evaluation trying to cram the entirety into a single (or a few) numbers, is suspicious at best.